Wed Nov 22 2023

 Now that you have read these ways to thwart progress, which do you recognize in your own organization?
 Is your own Agile Transformation being held hostage by any of the techniques above?
 What can be done?
-Consider the following Action steps.
+Consider taking some of the following actions.

 It may be time to get those people off the bus and get others on the bus.
 Yes I said invitation.
 People need to volunteer – not be voluntold.
 It is hard, but if you want to transform, it may mean getting those people who resist out of the way so the rest of the organization can move forward.

 Take a hard look at the level of empowerment you have given employees and team members.
 Aggressively push down decision-making to the lowest level of the organization.